Castration for man convicted of rape won't be mandatory until one week prior to end of his 50-year sentence

 Trending News

 The Department of Corrections is typically responsible for the procedure.
+A spokesperson for DOC could not comment on this particular sentencing, but says surgical castration is "very rare".

+"It has to be done no later than one week prior to his release, so they could do it immediately or they could wait," Cascio added.

+Tuesday afternoon, a bill authored by Senator Regina Barrow that would allow a judge to order surgical castration without the defendant's consent if the victim is under the age of 13, was returned to the calendar.

 More News